postlund/pyatv/docs/documentation/concepts.md

 will raise {% include api i="pyatv.exceptions.NonLocalSubnetError" %} if an address that is outside of all local subnets is scanned.

+### Deep Sleep Detection

+When a device is in deep sleep mode, another node on the network called a *sleep proxy* will announce its prescence.
+It will also wake up the device using Wake-On-LAN in case a particular service is requested.
+When scanning, `pyatv` can detect if the response originates from a sleep proxy and deduce that a device is sleeping.
+This is indicated via the flag
+{% include api i="conf.AppleTV.deep_sleep" %}.

+*Please do note that this is an experimental feature.*

 ## Pairing

 Pairing is the process of obtaining credentials.
 You provide a configuration to the  {% include api i="pyatv.pair" %} method together with the protocol you want to pair.
 Usually you have to input a PIN code and then the credentials are returned via the `credentials` property in the service.
 This means that you can scan for a device, pass the configuration you got from {% include api i="pyatv.scan" %} to  {% include api i="pyatv.pair" %} and finish off by passing the same configuration to {% include api i="pyatv.connect" %}.
 As simple as that.